luka-bacic/wordpress-workflow/README.md

 |-- functions.php
 `-- index.php
 ```
-### Folder structure explained
+### Directory structure explained

-There are 2 main subfolders in the `example_theme`.
+There are 2 main subdirectory in the `example_theme` directory.
 1. For development purposes: `example_theme/prototype/`
 2. Production files: `example_theme/dist/`

 #### Source/Development files

-`prototype/` is the folder where you will work in.
+`prototype/` is the directory where you will work in.
 It has 4 subdirectories.
 All subdirectories have an underscore before their name so you know that these files are for developing purposes, and not ready to be served for production.
 We will go over them in a specific order, to make more sense.

-1. `_sass/` - This folder **needs** to have a file called `theme-style.scss`.
-You can further organize your SCSS files to whatever convention you prefer (e.g. [7-1 Pattern](https://sass-guidelin.es/#the-7-1-pattern)), but make sure the SCSS compiles to this one file.
-You can change the name if you like, but make sure to change it in the `gulpfile.js` too!
+1. `_sass/` - All your SCSS source files should be located here.
+You can further organize your SCSS files to whatever convention you prefer (e.g. [7-1 Pattern](https://sass-guidelin.es/#the-7-1-pattern)), but make sure the SCSS compiles to one file.

-2. `_css/` - This folder should contain all CSS files.
-Your SCSS code will compile to this folder!
+2. `_css/` - This directory should contain all CSS files.
+Your SCSS code will compile to this directory!
 That's why there is a file called `theme-style.css`.
-If your are using any CSS library, make sure to copy the library's CSS into this folder (like Bootstrap, Tailwind CSS, etc.).
+If your are using any CSS library, make sure to copy the library's CSS into this directory (like Bootstrap, Tailwind CSS, etc.).
 When you run the command `gulp`, gulp will combine all of the CSS files located in this directory into one big minified CSS file.
 This is done so fewer HTTP requests are called when a website is loading, which increases its loading speed.

-3. `_js/` - This folder contains all of the JavaScript your site needs.
+3. `_js/` - This directory contains all of the JavaScript your site needs.
 Whether its a library like jQuery or just some custom JS you wrote, you place it here.
 However, there is a structure to be followed:
     - `libraries/` - Here you copy libraries you want to use, like jQuery, Bootstrap, and other libraries.
     - `modules/` - Here is the custom JS you write, but split into modules to increase modularity and readability.
 For example: you want to create a module to alert something to the user.
-You would create a new file `alert.js`, create a new class, export it as default, and add a constructor which contains your code:
+You would create a new file `alert.js`, write a new class, export it as default, and add a constructor which contains your code:

     ```
     "use strict";